adarshjha796/Clinic-Simulation/README.md

 # Game Title: Clinic Simulation

 ## Description
-<p style="font-size: 16px;">This is a Simulation Game where players can interact with AI doctors.
-Enjoy an Indian Themed environment and find out what surprising interactions we have with our players.</p>
+This is a Simulation Game where players can interact with AI doctors.
+Enjoy an Indian Themed environment and find out what surprising interactions we have with our players.

 ## Key Features

 1. **Open World:** We have made an immense  area for you to roam around.
 We have included indoor and outdoor environments too.

 2. **NPC Interactions:** Many NPC interactions including vendors, doctors, and people.